corfucius/todo/README.md

 php todo app project

 This is a project I was assiged as an intern.
 I used it to learn more about php, oop and mvc.
 The focus was on learning how to move my functions, queries etc over to the classes, creating cleaner more reusable, secure code.
-The currently has these features:<br/>
+It currently has these features:<br/>
 Create User <br/>
 Login<br/>
 Add Todo<br/>